-- (1) Undertake coordination of Title III C-2 activities to develop or enhance the development of community-based systems of care in, or serving, each community, as defined by the AAA, in the PSA.
+- (1) Undertake coordination activities designed to develop or enhance the development of community-based systems of care in, or serving, each community, as defined by the AAA, in the PSA.
 These coordination activities shall include, but not be limited to, all of the following: - (a) Coordination with services provided under both of the following: - (1) Title VI, Part A: Grants for Native Americans, commencing with 42 U.S.C.
-3057b. - (2) Title VI, Part B: Grants for Supportive and Nutrition Services to Older Hawaiian Natives. - (b) Programs described in 42 U.S.C.
-3013 - (c) The coordination of access, in-home and legal assistance services, with community-based organizations established to benefit individuals with Alzheimer's disease and their families. - (d) Agencies that provide services related to health, social services, rehabilitation and mental health services.

-(2) Require the service providers with which it contracts to both:
+3057b. - (2) Title VI, Part B: Grants for Supportive and Nutrition Services to Older Hawaiian Natives,. - (b) Programs described in 42 U.S.C.
+3013 - (c) The coordination of access, in-home and legal assistance services, with community-based organizations established to benefit individuals with Alzheimer's disease and their families. - (d) Agencies that provide services related to health, social services, rehabilitation and mental health services. - (2) Require the service providers with which it contracts to both: - (a) Coordinate services with other appropriate services available in the community.